PaulioRandall/p21/README.md

   - A single space is removed if found.
 - For each HTML comment line other than the first:
   - The base indent is removed.
-  - A single space is removed if found.
+  - A tab or single space is removed if found.

 ```js
 [